Step Potential and Touch Potential: A 101 Easy Explanation

 Influence of Resistivity of Surface Soil Layer on step potential and touch potential

-According to the analysis above, the permissible step potential and touch potential are determined directly by the resistivity of the surface soil layer, which can be altered by increasing the resistivity of the surface soil.
+According to the above equations, the permissible step and touch potential are a direct function of the resistivity of the surface soil layer, ρS which can be altered by introducing highly resistive surface soil layer.

 In substations, usually a layer of gravel or asphalt concrete pavement with a thickness of 15–38 cm is laid on the surface of the ground so that even on rainy days, the gravel or asphalt concrete can keep a resistivity of 5000 Ω m.